cannatag/ldap3/README.txt

 Contact me
 ----------

-For any information and suggestions you can contact me at python3ldap@gmail.com or you can join the python3-ldap mailing list at http://mail.python.org/mailman/listinfo/python3-ldap.
+For information and suggestions you can contact me at python3ldap@gmail.com or you can join the python3-ldap mailing list at http://mail.python.org/mailman/listinfo/python3-ldap.
 You can also open a support ticket on https://www.assembla.com/spaces/python3-ldap/support/tickets

 CHANGELOG
 =========